Haber process: Catalysts other than iron

-Since the industrial launch of the Haber–Bosch process, many efforts have been made to improve it.
-Many metals were intensively tested in the search for suitable catalysts: The requirement for suitability is the dissociative adsorption of nitrogen (i. e. the nitrogen molecule must be split into nitrogen atoms upon absorption).
-At the same time, the binding of the nitrogen atoms must not be too strong, otherwise, the catalyst would be blocked and the catalytic ability would be reduced (i. e. self-poisoning).
-The elements in the periodic table at the left of the iron group show such a strong bond to nitrogen.
-The formation of surface nitrides makes for example chromium catalysts ineffective.
-Metals to the right of the iron group, in contrast, adsorb nitrogen too weakly to be able to activate it sufficiently for ammonia synthesis.
+Many efforts have been made to improve the Haber–Bosch process.
+Many metals were tested as catalysts.
+The requirement for suitability is the dissociative adsorption of nitrogen (i. e. the nitrogen molecule must be split into nitrogen atoms upon adsorption).
+If the binding of the nitrogen is too strong, the catalyst is blocked and the catalytic ability is reduced (self-poisoning).
+The elements in the periodic table to the left of the iron group show such strong bonds.
+Further, the formation of surface nitrides makes, for example, chromium catalysts ineffective.
+Metals to the right of the iron group, in contrast, adsorb nitrogen too weakly for ammonia synthesis.
 Haber initially used catalysts based on osmium and uranium.
 Uranium reacts to its nitride during catalysis, while osmium oxide is rare.

-Due to the comparatively low price, high availability, easy processing, lifespan, and activity, iron was ultimately chosen as a catalyst.
-The production of 1800 tons of ammonia per day requires a gas pressure of at least 130 bar, temperatures of 400 to 500 °C, and a reactor volume of at least 100 m³.
-According to theoretical and practical studies, further improvements of the pure iron catalyst are limited.
-It was noticed that the activity of iron catalysts was increased by the inclusion of cobalt.
+According to theoretical and practical studies, improvements over pure iron are limited.
+The activity of iron catalysts is increased by the inclusion of cobalt.

-Second-generation catalysts
+Ruthenium

 Ruthenium forms highly active catalysts.
 Allowing milder operating pressures and temperatures, Ru-based materials are referred to as second-generation catalysts.
 Such catalysts are prepared by the decomposition of triruthenium dodecacarbonyl on graphite.
 A drawback of activated-carbon-supported ruthenium-based catalysts is the methanation of the support in the presence of hydrogen.
 Their activity is strongly dependent on the catalyst carrier and the promoters.
 A wide range of substances can be used as carriers, including carbon, magnesium oxide, aluminium oxide, zeolites, spinels, and boron nitride.

 Ruthenium-activated carbon-based catalysts have been used industrially in the KBR Advanced Ammonia Process (KAAP) since 1992.
-The carbon carrier is partially degraded to methane; however, this can be mitigated by a special treatment of the carbon at 1500 °C, thus prolonging the lifetime of the catalyst.
+The carbon carrier is partially degraded to methane; however, this can be mitigated by a special treatment of the carbon at 1500 °C, thus prolonging the catalyst lifetime.
 In addition, the finely dispersed carbon poses a risk of explosion.
-For these reasons and due to its low acidity, magnesium oxide has proven to be a good alternative.
+For these reasons and due to its low acidity, magnesium oxide has proven to be a good choice of carrier.
 Carriers with acidic properties extract electrons from ruthenium, make it less reactive, and have the undesirable effect of binding ammonia to the surface.